oshaboy/Sophie/README.md

     ("$$" for '$')

 Instructions may be changed or added.
-Currently all number input can only be positive but that might also change.

 ### Example Programs
 cat - repeats whatever input is given to it